GLUTEN-FREE PEAR CAKE

 - 100 g caster sugar

 - 100 g Lurpak unsalted margarine room temperature

 - 2 medium eggs room temperature

 - 2 pears

-- Line the loaf tin (24 cm long) with baking parchment.
+- Line the baking tin (24 cm long) with baking parchment.

 - Peel, halve and core each of the pears.
-Then slice each of the halves.
+Slice evenly each half.